Prandr/XDMA_Tutorial/README.md

 PCI Express is a [Layered Protocol](https://en.wikipedia.org/wiki/Protocol_stack).
 With the [XDMA Driver (*dma_ip_drivers*)](https://github.com/xilinx/dma_ip_drivers) running on the host PC and an [XDMA IP Block](https://docs.xilinx.com/r/en-US/pg195-pcie-dma/Introduction) in your FPGA project, you operate at the Application layer.
 You read from and write to what appears as a file but it accesses the AXI Bus in your FPGA project.
 The XDMA Driver and XDMA IP Block handle the lower layers.

 The XDMA driver creates [character device files](https://en.wikipedia.org/wiki/Device_file#Character_devices) for easy access to all enabled interfaces.
-By default, the write-only device for DMA transfers to DMA interface is named `/dev/xdma0_h2c_0`,  while the read-only `/dev/xdma0_c2h_0` serves the transfers in the opposite direction.
-This is the case for both AXI-Stream (**M_AXIS_H2C**/**S_AXIS_C2H**) and full memory mapped AXI (**M_AXI**) variants.
+By default, the write-only device for DMA transfers to DMA interface is named `/dev/xdma0_h2c_0`,  while the read-only `/dev/xdma0_c2h_0` serves the DMA transfers in the opposite direction.
+This is the case for both AXI-Stream (**M_AXIS_H2C**/**S_AXIS_C2H**) and full memory mapped AXI (**M_AXI**) varieties.
 The driver enforces appropriate access restrictions.
-Moreover, the driver permits only one thread to operate on a DMA device at a time.
+Moreover, the driver permits only one thread at a time to perform transfers on a DMA device.
 Use separate DMA channels, if you require simultaneous access.

 For single word (32-Bit) register-like reads and writes to **M_AXI_LITE** interface, `/dev/xdma0_user` is Read-Write. **M_AXI_BYPASS** interface `/dev/xdma0_bypass` could be [useful for small transfers that require low and stable latency](https://github.com/Prandr/dma_ip_drivers/blob/reworked_xdma_main/XDMA/linux-kernel/docs/bypass_bar.md).

 The driver allows to adjust the names of character devices with compile options for better overview and to reflect application.
 It is highly recommended to run `make help` to learn about these and many other configuration options for the driver.

+All interfaces are accessed by writing to or reading from them.
+See following sections for specifics for each device.
+Note that the Linux Kernel limits file operations to ~2 GB.
+The driver provides a way to circumvent this limitation for DMA devices by enabling to [submit the DMA transfer requests over `ioctl` system call](#dma-transfers-with-ioctl).

 ## Software Access to AXI Stream Blocks